-In addition, emission reduction benefits attributable to onsite recycling of Taxiway T Phase 1 and TBIT - East Aprons pavement material are quantified.
-Taxiway T Phase 1 and the TBIT- East Apron ramps are constructed using recycled concrete.
-The original surface area concrete that is demolished is moved to a crusher, where it is crushed into aggregate and used as a component of the new concrete pavement for Taxiway T Phase 1 and the TBIT ramps.
+In addition, emission reduction benefits attributable to onsite recycling of paving material on TBIT - East Aprons and the onsite concrete batch plant operation on WAMA are quantified.
+The TBIT- East Apron ramps are constructed using recycled concrete.
+The original surface area concrete that is demolished is moved to a crusher, where it is crushed into aggregate and used as a component of the new concrete pavement for the TBIT ramps.
 The crusher is Title 5 compliant under the California Code of Regulations and is powered by electric motors utilizing grid electricity as opposed to electricity produced by diesel generators.
 The new concrete is mixed in an onsite concrete batch plant that is also powered by grid electricity as opposed to diesel generators.